Jenna Shaw-Battista, Ph.D., R.N., N.P., C.N.M., F.A.C.N.M.

 Director for Master’s Entry Program in Nursing and Associate Clinical Professor

 Jenna Shaw-Battista is an associate clinical professor and director of the Master’s Entry Program in Nursing at the Betty Irene Moore School of Nursing at UC Davis.
-She teaches in the master’s–degree leadership and doctoral programs in addition to mentoring faculty and students in the Master’s Entry Program in Nursing.
+She teaches and mentors students in all degree programs in addition to mentoring faculty in the Master’s Entry Program in Nursing.

-Shaw-Battista’s scholarship is focused in interprofessional education and collaboration ― the midwifery model of care ― and physiological birth promotion with intrapartum hydrotherapy to improve perinatal outcomes and health equity.
-She served on the California Nurse-Midwives Association Board of Directors, provided legal consulting for California Board of Registered Nursing and United States Attorney hearings, and served as a clinical consultant regarding labor and birth in water to the United States Navy and Federal Drug Administration.
+Shaw-Battista’s scholarship is focused oninterprofessional education and collaboration, the midwifery model of care, intrapartum hydrotherapy and physiological birth promotion to improve perinatal outcomes and health equity.
+She served on the California Nurse-Midwives Association Board of Directors, provided expert consulting for California Board of Registered Nursing and United States Attorney, and served as a clinical consultant regarding labor and birth in water to the United States Navy, Federal Drug Administration and international childbirth facilities.

-Shaw-Battista has been published in the Journal of Midwifery & Women's Health, the American Journal of Maternal/Child Nursing, International Journal of Childbirth and Obstetrics & Gynecology, as well as textbooks such as Guidelines for Medical Consultation During Pregnancy, Clinical Guidelines for Advanced Practice Nurses, Care of the Well Newborn Through the First Month of Life and Best Practices in Midwifery, Second Edition: Using the Evidence to Implement Change.
+Shaw-Battista has been published in the Journal of Midwifery & Women's Health, Journal of Perinatal and Neonatal Nursing, American Journal of Maternal/Child Nursing, International Journal of Childbirth, Obstetrics & Gynecology and the Huffington Post, as well as textbooks such as Guidelines for Medical Consultation During Pregnancy, Clinical Guidelines for Advanced Practice Nurses, Care of the Well Newborn Through the First Month of Life and Best Practices in Midwifery, Second Edition: Using the Evidence to Implement Change.